New and forthcoming

 From the author of the world-wide bestseller, The Unlikely Pilgrimage of Harold Fry, a new novel about learning how to listen and how to feel; and about second chances and choosing to be brave despite the odds.
 Because in the end, music can save us all ...

 1988.
 Frank owns a music shop.
 It is jam-packed with records of every speed, size and genre.
 Classical, jazz, punk – as long as it’s vinyl he sells it.
 Day after day Frank finds his customers the music they need.
-But while he is loved by many people, Frank is happy alone.

 Then into his life walks Ilse Brauchmann.